Q. Are you affiliated with any political, religious, economic, or philosophical group or ideology?

 Q. You say that residents maintain the neighborhood.
 How does that work?

-We now have a “pay or play” system for cleaning the common house: you can choose to sign up for a certain number of hours of cleaning, or choose to be part of the group that pays for a hired cleaner.
+We also have a “pay or play” system for cleaning the common house: you can choose to sign up for a certain number of hours of cleaning, or choose to be part of the group that pays for a hired cleaner.

-Q. Who cooks the shared meals? [when there is no pandemic]
+Q. Who cooks the shared meals?

 Meal teams include a head cook, 1-3 assistant cooks, and a couple of dish washers (we have a commercial dish washer that makes it much easier).